zeyad-mansour/lunar/README.md

 ```
 python lunar.py collect_data
 ```
+If you have image data with or with out annotations, please send that in a zip file to [zeyadmansourfwrd@gmail.com](mailto:zeyadmansourfwrd@gmail.com).

 ## Notes
 - As of now, the aimbot is set to only work when targeting/scoping in (holding down the right mouse button).
 Therefore, it is not recommended to use at a close range.